zckyachmd/amerta-coffee-api/README.md

-# Kopi Amerta API
+# Amerta Coffee API

-Welcome to **Kopi Amerta API**, the backend service for **Kopi Amerta**, your premium Indonesian coffee online store.
+Welcome to **Amerta Coffee API**, the backend service for **Amerta Coffee**, your premium Indonesian coffee online store.
 This API handles all the server-side operations, including product management, user authentication, and order processing.

 ## Features